autocrypt/autocrypt/doc/blog/18/03/07/index.rst

 All in all: we want to build technology which actually improves society, which contributes to a decentralized and free Internet.
 We can't do it alone.
 But fortunately there are others out there who empower humans in the same way: Mastodon is a decentralized social network, which focuses on meaningful and empathetic discussions.
 Matrix is building a decentralized and secure messenger network. ownCloud is a decentralized, open source file sharing cloud, capable of replacing Google Drive and Google Docs.
 There are thousands more projects like these.

-[WHEN DID AUTOCRYPT 1 GET RELEASED?]
-[WHEN WILL LEVEL 2 COME OUT?]
+Right now, we want to help implementors of mail applications to add Autocrypt support.
+In the next steps, we want to find solutions on how to protect users against active adversaries, and together with the mail application developers, the Autocrypt specification will be further improved.
+It is a social effort to keep up interoperability.
 We are awaiting new testers to come see the current state of the Autocrypt clients, find bugs, and give feedback on the user experience and development.